PrestaShop/prestashop.github.io/news/_posts/core-weekly/2015-06-18-prestashop-core-weekly-weeks-25-26.markdown

 ## Milestones

-The Core team putting the final touch on version 1.6.1.0, and the fifth Release Candidate version needs you to test it one last time!
+The Core team is putting the final touch on version 1.6.1.0, and the fifth Release Candidate version needs you to test it one last time!
 [Read all about it here](http://build.prestashop.com/news/prestashop-1.6.1.0-rc5/)!
 Also, we have a release date: **PrestaShop 1.6.1.0 will be released on July 2nd**.
 Yes, that's **this Thursday**.

-We've also announced that [we plan on dropping support for version 5.2 and 5.3 of PHP](http://build.prestashop.com/news/Dropping-support-php52-and-53/) in the next major version (PrestaShop 1.7), since PrestaShop Cloud new exists for those who do not have a quality host!
+We've also announced that [we plan on dropping support for version 5.2 and 5.3 of PHP](http://build.prestashop.com/news/Dropping-support-php52-and-53/) in the next major version (PrestaShop 1.7), since PrestaShop Cloud now exists for those who do not have a quality host!

 Take a dive in the [improved performances of version 1.6.1.0](http://build.prestashop.com/news/prestashop-1-6-1-0-performances/), as well as the [first monthly report about the translation of PrestaShop](http://build.prestashop.com/news/do-you-speak-prestashop-may-2015-edition/)!